 Emergency safeguarding out of hours helpline: Thirty One Eight

-The Diocese of Blackburn now partners with Thirtyone:eight in relation to Disclosure (i.e. DBS) services and accessing their safeguarding Helpline.
+The Diocese of Blackburn is partners with Thirtyone:eight in relation to Disclosure (i.e. DBS) services and accessing their safeguarding Helpline.
 For DBS related queries, please contact them on 03030 031111 option 1; Mon-Fri, 09am -5pm only)

-For emergency safeguarding advice, from the 1 June 2021, when the DSA is unavailable (due to being on holiday or other absence), you are now able to contact Thirtyone:eight who will offer emergency safeguarding cover via the Helpline (0303 003 1111).
+For emergency safeguarding advice, when the DSA's are unavailable (due to being on holiday or other absence), you are now able to contact Thirtyone:eight who will offer emergency safeguarding cover via the Helpline (0303 003 1111).

 This helpline is available 5pm to 12am weekdays and at weekends, in addition to holiday periods.
 The safeguarding helpline is closed between midnight and 7am.

 An Information Sharing Agreement between the two organisations will allow for the DSA to receive a copy of the advice Thirtyone:eight may offer the parish church/caller.
 For all policy related queries please refer to the Diocesan website for more information here

 PLEASE NOTE, ALL parishes must have safeguarding contact information accessible on their website homepage - for more information on this - including suggested wording - visit the Safeguarding 'Overview' page of this website.